jrcdsf/stats-service/README.md

 1607340341814,0.0360791311,1563887095
 ```

+### Example Response

+A successful response shows HTTP 202 (ACCEPTED) with no response body

 ## `GET /stats`

-Returns statistics about the data that was received so far.
-It **MUST** return
-the data points that lie within the past 60 seconds separated by a comma (`,`):
+Returns statistics about the events that lie within the past 60 seconds separated by a comma (`,`):

 1. Total
 1. Sum 𝑥